dome9/cloud-supervisor2/README.md

 Make sure you're getting the results you want and expect

 ### Set the Dome9 compliance bundle to run via continuous compliance.
-Currently there needs to be a 1 Continuous Compliance bundle per account Set the output topic as the ARN from the InputTopicARN one we set up Set the format to be JSON - Full Entity
+If you're in single account mode, there needs to be a 1 Continuous Compliance bundle per account.
+If not, select all the accounts that you set up cross-account roles in.
+Set the output topic as the ARN from the InputTopicARN one we set up Set the format to be JSON - Full Entity